fooltowise/NeroNotes/Nero's Notes/Interview with Lazy Beaver.md

 Commonly Accepted Wisdom You Disagree With

 That there’s a positive correlation between “risk” and return.
-I’ll blatantly plagiarize Howard Marks here.
+I’ll blatantly plagiarize [[Howard Marks]] here.
 Risk simply means that more things can happen than will happen.
 If a risky asset could be counted on to deliver high returns, it wouldn't be risky.

 Cryptocurrency

 I’m sure you know far more about this than I do.
 I’ve always wondered how, even if you believe in the premise and technology, you can pick the long-term winner?
 Bitcoin?
 Ethereum?
 What’s the Elon dog thing?
 Dogecoin?
 I’m already showing my ignorance here.

 It’s certainly working out well for the believers thus far.
-But I’m reminded of Charlie Munger’s reaction.
+But I’m reminded of [[Charlie Munger]]’s reaction.
 If you jump out the window of the 42nd floor and you’re still doing well when you pass the 20th, it doesn’t mean you don’t still have a problem.

 Seriously, though, I have no opinion on this.